sanger-tol/ascc/docs/usage.md

 pacbio_barcode_names: comma separated list of names of PacBio multiplexing barcodes that were used in the sequencing of this sample.
 For example: "bc2008,bc2009".
 The barcode names exist in the barcode sequences database file ("/ascc/assets/pacbio_adaptors.fa")
 kmer_length: kmer length for kmer counting (which is done using kcounter).
 Default: 7
 dimensionality_reduction_methods: a comma separated list of methods for the dimensionality reduction of kmer counts.
 The available methods are the following: ["pca","umap","t-sne","isomap","lle_standard","lle_hessian","lle_modified","mds","se","random_trees","kernel_pca","pca_svd","autoencoder_sigmoid","autoencoder_linear","autoencoder_selu","autoencoder_relu","nmf"].
 The default method is "pca".
 This field should be formatted as a YAML list, e.g. ["pca","random_trees"]
 nt_database_path: path to the directory that contains the NCBI nt BLAST database.
 The database should have built-in taxonomy.
-Must end with a trailing slash
+Should end with a trailing slash
 nt_database_prefix: prefix for the NCBI nt database.
 Default: "nt"
 nt_kraken_database_path: path + prefix to the Kraken database made from NCBI nt database sequences
 ncbi_accession_ids_folder: path to the directory with NCBI accession2taxid files (e.g. "/accession2taxid/").
-Must end with a trailing slash
+Should end with a trailing slash
 ncbi_taxonomy_path: path to NCBI taxdump directory (e.g. "/taxdump/").
-Must end with a trailing slash
+Should end with a trailing slash
 ncbi_ranked_lineage_path: path to NCBI ranked lineage file (e.g. "/taxdump/rankedlineage.dmp")
 busco_lineages_folder: path to BUSCO 5 lineages directory.
-Must end with a trailing slash
+Should end with a trailing slash
 busco_lineages: a comma separated list of BUSCO lineages that will be used in the sanger-tol/blobtoolkit pipeline run.
 For example: "diptera_odb10,insecta_odb10".
 Available lineages can be found at https://busco-data.ezlab.org/v5/data/lineages/
 fcs_gx_database_path: path to the directory containing the FCS-GX database.
-Must end with a trailing slash
+Should end with a trailing slash
 vecscreen_database_path: path to the FASTA file with adapter sequences for VecScreen ("/ascc/assets/vecscreen_adaptors_for_screening_euks.fa")
 diamond_uniprot_database_path: path to a Diamond database made from Uniprot protein sequences ("uniprot_reference_proteomes_with_taxonnames.dmnd").
 The database needs to have built-in taxonomy
 diamond_nr_database_path: path to a Diamond database made from NCBI nr protein sequences ("nr.dmnd").
 The database needs to have built-in taxonomy